 1.3.
 Our results.
-Krivelevich, Sudakov and Tetali [30] raised the question of extending Theorem 1.5 to other pairs of graphs (H_1, H_2) .
-In this paper, we make the first progress on this question since it was raised in 2006, focusing on the cases where the H_i are cliques or cycles.
-In our first result we resolve their question in the case of cliques of size at least 5.
+Krivelevich, Sudakov and Tetali [30] raised the question of determining the perturbed Ramsey threshold probabilities for other pairs of graphs (H_1, H_2) .
+In this paper, we extend their results by considering more general pairs of graphs, focusing on the cases where the H_i are cliques or cycles.